beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     Omits additional packages and scripts which ensure the system clock is synchronized after installation.

+``packages=<package>:<package>``
+    Colon-separated list of package names to be installed during provisioning.
+    If this variable is set, it replaces any packages defined by default in the kickstart templates.
+It also replaces any packages requested by the recipe, including task requirements.

+    In a recipe, considering using the ``<package/>`` element instead.
+This augments the package list instead of replacing it completely.

 ``password=<encrypted>``
     Root password to use.
 Must be encrypted in the conventional :manpage:`crypt(3)` format.